Affiliate links on SoundGuys may earn us a commission. Learn more.

 Sony 360 Reality Audio/3D Audio

-Sony also has its own versions of object-based surround sound, for both music listeners and gamers.
+Sony also has its own versions of object-based spatial audio, for both music listeners and gamers.
 To experience 360 Reality Audio for music with your headphones you need to download its mobile app and take a picture of each ear.
 Those photos will generate a personalized sound profile which can be uploaded to one of the supported streaming services (Deezer, Nugs, Tidal).
 PlayStation 3D Audio works with any headphones, as well as its own, provided you have a PlayStation 5.
-HRTF profiles can be selected for the best effect.
+You can choose an HRTF profile for the best effect.

-What should you look for in surround sound headphones?
+What should you look for in spatial audio headphones?

-Except where noted, all the software-based surround sound systems we’ve listed here will work with your regular headphones, so either start with the ones you already own, or start looking for a pair with some guidance from your friendly neighborhood SoundGuys!
+Except where noted, all the software-based spatial audio systems we’ve listed here will work with your regular headphones, so either start with the ones you already own, or start looking for a pair with some guidance from your friendly neighborhood SoundGuys!

 As for which processing solution to choose, this really depends on your application and platform, be it PC gaming or watching movies on your tablet or phone.
 Most can be tried for free and are regularly updated and improved, so see what works best for you.
 When you’re testing them out, make sure you don’t have more than one surround system operating at the same time as results will likely be weird and unpredictable!

 Frequently asked questions about spatial audio headphones